There are two claims about Guccifer 2.0 that this article will tackle:

 Not content with tainting the files handed to the press, Guccifer 2.0 went even further and dropped a Russian smiley in his first blog post even though this was not something he habitually used.

-And versus this layer of Russian-themed evidence, all arising from decisions and considerable effort made by Guccifer 2.0 - his initial Romanian masquerade was little more than claiming to be a Romanian, something he didn't even do until June 21, 2016, by which time people had already suspected him of being a Russian and found evidence that seemed to confirm this.
+And versus this layer of Russian-themed evidence, all arising from decisions and considerable effort made by Guccifer 2.0, his initial Romanian masquerade turned out to be little more than claiming to be a Romanian, something he didn't even do until June 21, 2016, by which time people had already suspected him of being a Russian and found evidence that seemed to confirm this.

-The only evidence that was found regarding Guccifer 2.0 on the day he appeared that came close to suggesting he was Romanian was in timestamps of datastore objects embedded in the RTF files which, oddly, suggested he was operating in both UCT+3 and UCT+4 timezones.
+The only evidence that was found regarding Guccifer 2.0 on the day he appeared that came close to suggesting he was Romanian was in timestamps of datastore objects embedded in the RTF files which, oddly, suggested he was operating in both UTC+3 and UTC+4 timezones.

 Under the circumstances (following the Washington Post story and what it's headline stated), even just the act of waving around the Trump opposition research (which was already attributed to targeting by Russian hackers due to CrowdStrike's claims) was, of course, enough to trigger a frenzied hunt for clues of Russian origin by journalists and researchers alike.